Home > News > KELLEN AND CARLOW GET DOWN TO BUSINESS AT UWE BRISTOL

 Kellen was specified because of a need to obtain a high-quality concrete sett, that simultaneously combined a variety of textured colours.
 The finish on the block that was used throughout the plaza was the Kellen Breccia which has a 100% natural stone top for each paver.
 Colour combinations included various grey shades of Kellen Tagenta to complement the surrounding buildings within the ‘Heart Zone’ and the yellow Giallo, which provided a refreshing break in the lines of grey.

 The blocks were laid in a specific striped paving pattern around the perimeter of the Bristol Business School.
 This was designed to acknowledge the UWE barcode, used in online purchases and assignment submissions, in determining the width of the strip of each material-type.

-Providing a striking alternative to Kellen, Carlow Blue Limestone was used to define the external event space and to create the feature steps into the building’s main entrance.
+Providing a striking alternative to Kellen, Kilkenny Blue Limestone was used to define the external event space and to create the feature steps into the building’s main entrance.
 Greg McKay expressed his praise for the final result commenting: “The quality and finish of the paving products complemented the new building.
 The chosen products created a highly-impactive visual central area for the campus, which remains functional for the client’s needs whilst retaining the desired aspirations of an external space that encourages people to interact and socialise in several ways.”